The simple answer is no. Dupuytren’s contracture is a progressive condition, meaning that the symptoms will continue to worsen over time.

 Though there is no cure, there are several treatment options you can seek to slow the progress of this condition and find relief from its symptoms.

-If you believe you have Dupuytren's contracture, go see your doctor.
-He or she will try to determine if this is what you have by first feeling the palm of your hand to see how much the tissue has thickened up.
+If you believe you have Dupuytren's contracture, see your doctor.
+They will try to determine if this is what you have by first feeling the palm of your hand to see how much the tissue has thickened up.

 They will probably use another method called the tabletop test, in which they will ask you to place your hand, palm facing down, on the table.
 A healthy hand will be able to lie flat, whereas one with Dupuytren's contracture will not, even if you apply a lot of pressure.

-If your case of Dupuytren's contracture is still in the mild, early stages, your doctor will recommend some treatments that can help slow the onset of Dupuytren's contracture and control its progress with some simple changes to your daily routine and non-invasive measures.
+If your case of Dupuytren's contracture is still in the mild or early stages, your doctor will recommend treatments that can help slow the onset of Dupuytren's contracture.

 One suggestion is to avoid gripping objects too tightly.
-You can build up some padding around the handles of everyday objects like knives or tools by using insulation or another cushion and taping it on.
+You can build up some padding around the handles of everyday objects like knives or tools by using insulation.
 This will allow you to hold and handle the object without straining your hand.

 Stretching is another technique that has shown some promise in delaying the progression of Dupuytren's contracture.
 It can be done in conjunction with other non-surgical methods such as the ones listed above.

-There are also people who’ve tried using splints to hold the hand in an outstretched position and to loosen the tightened tissue and to slow the contraction of the hand.
+There are also people who’ve tried using splints to hold the hand in an outstretched position.
+This helps loosen the tightened tissue and to slow the contraction of the hand.

 Some have experimented with applying vitamin E oil to the affected area, though this has come with mixed results.

-Though these strategies may bring some short-term comfort, none have been shown to fully halt the progress of Dupuytren's contracture and your hand may continue to seize up.
+Though these strategies may bring short-term comfort, they don't always halt the progress of Dupuytren's contracture entirely, and your hand may continue to seize up.